Snap Inc.: Products

+Software

+The company develops and maintains the image messaging and multimedia mobile app Snapchat, as well as the Snapchat's Augmented Reality (AR) ad lens.
+The function was launched in September 2015.
+Specifically, the AR ad lens is one of the unique features of Snapchat, which allows advertisers to attract their target audience with various innovative lenses.
+Users can also use these lenses to change their faces, appearance, and even surroundings based on their preferences, and share those visual images or videos within their social networks.

+Snap also runs Bitmoji which allows users to create custom stickers featuring a personal avatar.
+Bitmoji was originally launched by Bitstrips in 2014.

+Hardware

-The company develops and maintains the image messaging and multimedia mobile app Snapchat, as well as develops and manufactures the wearable camera called Spectacles, a pair of smartglasses that connect to the user's Snapchat account and records videos in a circular video format adjustable in any orientation.
+In addition, the company also develops and manufactures the wearable camera called Spectacles, a pair of smartglasses that connect to the user's Snapchat account and records videos in a circular video format adjustable in any orientation.

 On February 20, 2017, Snap Spectacles became available for purchase online.
 The company sold only 220,000 pairs of Snap Spectacles V1.
-The company developed and launched Spectacles V2 in April 2018 in the U.S., Canada, U.K. and France; and 13 more European countries in May 2018.
+The company developed and launched Spectacles V2 first in April 2018.
 On April 28, 2022, the company announced a mini drone called Pixy.
 Later that year in August, it was reported that future development of Pixy would be discontinued, while continuing to sell the current iteration of the drone.